 Father defeats false molestation allegations and gets his daughter back

 Our family law firm represented father.
 Mother was represented by a lawyer.
 Mother made very serious allegations against father.
 She claimed that father was sexually abusing their daughter.

 She submitted as part of her evidence a letter from a psychologist who claimed father was molesting the child.
 Father was distraught over the allegations and vowed to fight.
 He fired his last lawyer and hired us.

-After B. Robert Farzad, became involved in the case, the firm conducted a detailed investigation into the allegations.
+After our family law firm became involved in the case, we launched a detailed investigation into the allegations.

 The case went to trial.

-The Judge awarded joint legal and joint physical custody to both Mother and Father.
-Mr. Farzad asked the Court to award sole custody to Father due to Mother’s false allegations.
-The Court warned Mother that if she made another false allegation against Father, that is exactly what the Court would do.
+The Judge awarded joint legal and joint physical custody to both mother and father.
+We asked the Court to award sole custody to father due to mother’s false allegations.
+The Court warned mother that if she made another false allegation against father, that is exactly what the Court would do.